arjunroyihrpa/mammoth-commons/CONTRIBUTING.md

 Pull requests will be reviewed manually, so if you plan to create a complex one get in touch with us by opening an issue first.
-Finally, your module should be automatically added to the demonstrator do that you can see how it is going to appear in the main toolkit
+Finally, your module should be automatically added to the demonstrator do that you can see how it is going to appear in the main toolkit.
-(instructions on launching the demonstrator [here](../mammoth-commons/README.md)).
-The demonstrator does not require the steps covered below and you can run it during development.
+The demonstrator does not require the steps covered below and you can run it during development per `python -m mai_bias.app` for the desktop app or `python -m mai_bias.cli` for a command line interface.

 ## Write documentation